beancount/ledger2beancount/README.md

 beancount commodities.
 This involves replacing all invalid characters with a dash (a character allowed in beancount commodities but not in ledger commodities), stripping quoted commodities, making the commodity uppercase and limiting it to 24 characters.
+Futhermore, the first character will be replaced with an "X" if it's not a letter and the same will be done for the last character if it's not a letter or digit.

 If you require a mapping between ledger and beancount commodities, you can use `commodity_map`.
 You can use your ledger commodity names or